bolinocroustibat/discogs-tag-updater/README.md

 ```

 ## Config
 On the first run, it will ask for some inputs.
-You can change these variables after in the `config.ini` file, following the `config.ini.example` file.
+You can change these variables after in the `config.toml` file, following the `config.toml.example` file.

 ### Common Setup
 `path`